eorp/SalesRegistryVB/TestPlan.md

 <a name="1"></a>
 # Introduction
-The following Test Plan document contains a test strategy, a test plan, test cases and a test report for a Java Web Server software.
+The following Test Plan document contains test strategy, test plan, test cases and test results for a Java Web Server application.

-Scenario below provides a background to explain the purpose for this document creation.
+Scenario below provides a background to explain the purpose behind this document creation.

 The small Software Development Company (SDC) has found a possible market niche for giving out a simple to deploy web-server.
 SDC aims to redistribute this server on a wide range of Internet Of Things (IOT) to present information from sensors etc. SDC wants an easy to deploy java-web-server that can be deployed on many different devices and therefore that can attract attention of a wide range of IOT developers.
 IOT-developers want minimal configuration as well as easy integration and adaptation of the web-server.
 End-customers want easy access and absolute security.
 The SDC management has found an open source abandonware software called &quot;My web server&quot;.
 It is your job as SDC employee(s) to evaluate the current state of &quot;My web server&quot;.
 SDC needs to know if the abandoned software fulfills the requirements as stated in the requirement document.
 Your budget is one man-week times the number of students.
 SDC management want a strategy, plan, test-cases as well as a test-report.
 <a name="1.1"></a>